hephaest0s/Lavender/README.md

 With Lavender, you can read on the internet while the pronouns on the page are converted to their gender-neutral equivalents.
 This also helps you to learn the English gender-neutral pronouns.

 ## How do I install?
-Lavende can be installed from [here](https://addons.mozilla.org/en-US/firefox/addon/lavender_english/).
+Lavender can be installed from [here](https://addons.mozilla.org/en-US/firefox/addon/lavender_english/).

 You should then be ready to browse the internet in Lavender English and, for example, read an article about [Chelsea Manning] (https://en.wikipedia.org/wiki/Chelsea_Manning) without any gender-specific pronouns being used to refer to hir.